Frequently Asked Questions

 The peak of the hurricane season is September and October, although occasionally hurricanes also occur in the other months between July and November.
 Cuba is very organised as far their preparation for hurricanes.
 Cubans are used to dealing with such phenomena, and evacuations are comprehensive and well organised, and tourists are well protected.

-I'm a single traveler, will I be charged a single supplement?
+I'm a single traveller, will I be charged a single supplement?

 If you decide at the booking stage, that you want a single room throughout the tour, you can buy the "single supplement".
 The prices for this for each tour can bee seen on the tour pages for each tour.